sk-vojik/Nifty-markets-transactions/README.md

 ## POST Transaction to Transaction List ##

 This is where the fun begins.
 Here, the front end hardly has to do with updating state, the POST will do it all.
 When a POST is made, the transaction is recorded, noting who the buyer and the seller are, and for what price.
-After the POST is done, the buyer and seller will both have a transaction on their transaction list, with all the details of the transaction.
+After the POST is done, the buyer and seller will both have a new transaction on their transaction list, with all the details of the transaction.
 Also, the item will be automatically updated, giving the item a new `userId` and `username` of the buyer, as well as setting the availability to false.

 URL: /api/users/:id/transactions